Arshile Gorky Catalogue Raisonné

 Ash, John.
 "Arshile Gorky: How My Mother's Embroidered Apron Unfolds in My Life, 1944."
 Artforum (New York) 34 (September 1995), discussed, p.
 79, as The Artist and His Mother.

 Spender, Matthew.
 "Arshile Gorky's Early Life."
-In Arshile Gorky: The Breakthrough Years, Karen Lee Spaulding, ed.
+In Arshile Gorky: The Breakthrough Years, edited by Karen Lee Spaulding.
 Fort Worth, Texas: Modern Art Museum of Fort Worth, in association with Rizzoli, New York, 1995.
 Exhibition catalogue, ill. in b/w, p.36, as The Artist and His Mother.

 Akiskal, Kareen K., and Hagop S. Akiskal.
 "Abstract Expressionism as Psychobiography: The Life and Suicide of Arshile Gorky."
 In Depression and the Spiritual in Modern Art: Homage to Miró, Schildkraut, Joseph J. and Aurora Otero, eds.
 Chichester (U.K.) and New York: John Wiley, 1996, fig. 19–4, ill. in b/w, p.
 227, as The Artist and His Mother.